AlanFermat/AlanFermat.github.io/_posts/2017-07-22-Neural-Network.markdown

 ---

-## What is neural network?
+## What is a neural network?

 ### Background

-As computer sciecne students, we often heard these fancy stuffs in life: image classification, pattern recognition, convolutional neural network, machine learning, etc. Sometimes, we are so overwhelmed by the jargons in the field that we do not wanna explore the field ourselves.
+As computer science students, we often heard these fancy stuff in life: image classification, pattern recognition, convolutional neural network, machine learning, etc. Sometimes, we are so overwhelmed by the jargons in the field that we do not wanna explore the field ourselves.

 However, we are all human beings living in the 21st century -- <a href="https://www.tandfonline.com/doi/full/10.1080/20964471.2017.1397411"> the era of big data </a>, making techniques such as machine learning useful and meaningful for data analysis.

 <a href="https://en.wikipedia.org/wiki/Machine_learning">Machine learning</a> is a century-old field that recently became tremendously popular due to the demand for convenient tools facilitates data analysis.
-It has two intersecting subfields based on techniques, namely statistical machine lerning and neural network.
+It has two intersecting subfields based on techniques, namely statistical machine learning and neural network.
 Whereas statistical machine learning involves a heavy load of statistics, neural networks stress more on designing and parameter-tuning.

 Based on the data we have, we can also divide machine learning into <a href="https://en.wikipedia.org/wiki/Supervised_learning">supervised</a> and <a href="https://en.wikipedia.org/wiki/Unsupervised_learning">unsupervised learning</a>.
 While supervised learning is to figure out the pattern with the guidance of a given standard, unsupervised learning is to recognize the pattern without any additional information.

-Neural network is one group of algorithms used for machine learning that models the data using graphs of artificial neurons.
+The neural network is one group of algorithms used for machine learning that models the data using graphs of artificial neurons.
 It tries to mimic how the neurons in human brains work.

-In this post, we will focus majorly on applying neural network to function approximation.
+In this post, we will focus majorly on applying the neural network to function approximation.
 Since we will be informed of what our outputs should look like, we will be discussing about supervised neural network techniques only.
-Moreover, for the sake of illustration we only focus on Artificial Neural Network architecture.
+Moreover, for the sake of illustration, we only focus on Artificial Neural Network architecture.

-For those who are interested in Long-short Term Memory Neural Network, Convolutional Neural Network and Generative Adversarial Network, please check out the links below:
+For those who are interested in Long-short Term Memory Neural Network, Convolutional Neural Network, and Generative Adversarial Network, please check out the links below:

 <ul>
 	<li> Long-short Term Memory: